 Best time to repot your succulents

 The best time to repot a succulent is in the spring or fall or whatever your specific plant active growing season is.
-If you’re doing it for aesthetic purposes, then you can also plant them in the winter and summer months.
+If you’re doing it for aesthetic purposes, like making beautiful hanging succulents arrangement, then you can also plant them in the winter and summer months.
 However, during these seasons, your indoor garden will require more attention.

 Planting Succulents: Step by Step Process